MicroLED display developers

 Japan Display

 Japan Display produces LCD display and has been known to supply high-end smartphone LCD displays to Apple.
-The company is shifting its focus to OLED displays.
+The company later shifted its focus to OLED displays, but still finds it difficult to compete with established OLED makers.

 In November 2019 JDI unveiled its first microLED prototype, developed in collaboration with glo.